-Bahruz is an activist from Azerbaijan’s Nida Civil Movement and is a PhD candidate at Charles University in Prague.
+Bahruz is a political activist and PhD candidate at Charles University in Prague.

 Azerbaijan’s opposition must take to heart the lessons it has learned after the failure of their ‘elections only’ strategy.